pvcraven/2017_web_security/source/final/nathan/index.rst

 	            var numBulls = checkBulls(data);
 	            var numCows = checkCows(data);

+	            // numCows will be negative only if the user entered an incorrect
+	            // word
 	            if (numCows >= 0)
 	            	response.end('Number of Bulls: ' + numBulls +
 	            		'\nNumber of Cows: ' + numCows);
 	            else if (numCows == -1)
-	            	response.end('Make sure your isogram is ' + secretWordLength +
+	            	response.end('Make sure your isogram is ' + secretWord.length +
 	            		' characters in length');
 	            else if (numCows == -2)
-	            	response.end('Please enter a ' + secretWordLength + '-letter isogram');
+	            	response.end('Please enter a ' + secretWord.length + '-letter isogram');
 	        }

-	        // Send data and end response.
-	        // response.end('Here is your data: ' + userData['data']);
 	    });
-	// Listen on the 8080 port.
 	}).listen(8080);

+	// -------------------------------Functions------------------------------------
 	// Returns whether or not the user has entered the correct solution function checkSolution(data) {
-	    // userData must be 5 characters long
+	    // userData must be 5 characters long if (data) {
-	    // For some reason, you have to ask if there is data in here.
-Don't ask me
-	    // why it works.
-It just does.
-I've spent like 5 hours on this stupid thing
-	    // and this is what I've got.
-FOR THE LOVE OF OUR NEWLY-RISEN GOD,
-	    // ------------------------DO NOT CHANGE THIS----------------------------
-	    if (data) {
-	    	// console.log('There is data');
-	    	if (data.length != secretWordLength) return false;
+	    	if (data.length != secretWord.length) return false;
 	    	else if (!(data === secretWord)) return false;
 	    }

 	    return true;
 	}

 	// Returns the number of letters in the correct location function checkBulls(data) {
+		// Incorrect word length
-	    if (data.length != secretWordLength) return -1;
+	    if (data.length != secretWord.length) return -1;

-	    var numBulls = 0;
+	    // Correct word length.
+Count the number of correctly-placed letters var numBulls = 0;

-	    for (var i = 0; i < secretWordLength; i++) {
+	    for (var i = 0; i < secretWord.length; i++) {
 	        if (data[i] == secretWord[i]) numBulls++;
 	    }

 	    return numBulls;
 	}

-	// Returns the number of letters in the word, but out of position function checkCows(data) {
+	// Returns the number of incorrectly placed letters in the word function checkCows(data) {
+		// Incorrect word length
-	    if (data.length != secretWordLength) return -1;
+	    if (data.length != secretWord.length) return -1;

-	    var numCows = 0;
+	    // Correct word length.
+Count the number of incorrectly-placed letters var numCows = 0;
 	    var lettersUsed = ['0', '0', '0', '0', '0'];

-	    for (var i = 0; i < secretWordLength; i++) {
+	    for (var i = 0; i < secretWord.length; i++) {
 	        var char = data[i];
-	        if (secretWord.includes(char) && !(char === secretWord[i]) &&
+	        // Check to see if the letter has been used before if (secretWord.includes(char) && !(char === secretWord[i]) &&
 	        	!(lettersUsed.includes(char))) numCows++;

-	        if (lettersUsed.includes(char)) return -2;
+	        // Letter has been used already - not an isogram if (lettersUsed.includes(char)) return -2;
 	        lettersUsed[i] = char;
 	    }